ngrok/ngrok-operator/docs/user-guide/ingress-to-edge-relationship.md

 ### Rule Paths

-If multiple ingress objects have rules with the same host and path, the controller will drop whichever one it see first because it will merge over the route path on that edge.
+If multiple ingress objects have rules with the same host and path, the controller will drop whichever one it sees first because it will merge over the route path on that edge.
 Only 1 host and path combination can exist on an edge.

 ### NgrokModuleSets